turnede0/pdlmaterial/introduction_to_FPGA/README.md

 ## Initializing PYNQ on Ultra96
 Follow the documentation to connect Ultra96 to your computer: https://ultra96-pynq.readthedocs.io/en/latest/getting_started.html In your browser, connect to http://192.168.3.1/.
-Enter Login password: **xilinx** to start using Jupyter notebook.
+Enter Login password: **xilinx** to start using Jupyter Notebook.

 ## Using Juypter Notebook in PYNQ

 Juypter Notebook is used as the GUI IDE for PYNQ.
 Juypter Notebook support running Python notebook and Linux terminal.
 ![class](https://imgur.com/C0vT626.png)
 ### Open and Run a Displayport example notebook
-1. Connect MiniDisplayport to DP-to-HDMI convertor, HDMI cable and HDMI Video Capture card
+1. Connect MiniDisplayport to DP-to-HDMI converter, HDMI cable, and HDMI Video Capture card
 2. Connect HDMI Video Capture card to **your computer's** USB port
 3. Connect the Webcam to **Ultra96's** USB port
 4. Open "common" folder
-5. In "common" folder, open "display_port_introduction.ipynb" notebook
+5. In the "common" folder, open "display_port_introduction.ipynb" notebook
 ![Imgur](https://imgur.com/FZDMTYC.png)
 6. Make sure you connect everything properly and open the "Camera" application in your computer.
 ![Imgur](https://imgur.com/4kXYJsH.png)